Essential Experiences For When You’ve Only Got 72 Hours In Honolulu

 On the surface, a 72-hour stopover in Honolulu appears to be a gross and disrespectful underestimation of how to spend time in Hawaii.
 A place dotted by volcanoes, palm trees, cocktails and beautiful beaches deserves the full treatment a proper holiday requires, right?

-But it’s a perfect way to break up your travel between Australia and the US, and three days is just enough to soak up as much atmosphere and sunshine as possible.
+But it’s a perfect way to break up your travel between Australia and the United States, and three days is just enough to soak up as much atmosphere and sunshine as possible.

 #1 Slow Way Down